-POST request to URL: <host>/overlord-rtgov/activity/store
+POST request to URL: <pr

 The service uses basic authentication, with the default username admin and password overlord.

 The request contains the list of ActivityUnit objects encoded in JSON.
 (See org.overlord.rtgov.activity.model.ActivityUnit class within the API documentation, as the root component of this configuration).
 For example,